API Reference¶

 match_particles |

-Check whether the given particle names match the interaction of the vertex. |
+Check whether the given particle names match the interaction of the vertex. "_" can be used as a wildcard to |

 particles_ordered |